Guinea

 Overview

-The law, Ordinance No. 056/2009/PRG/SGG, enacted in 2005 contains provisions penalising the ‘deliberate’ transmission of HIV.
-It does so through Article 34, which criminalises ‘deliberate’ transmission through ‘sexual or blood transmission’.
-It is not clear whether this includes transmission through a blood donation, or whether this is limited to direct blood contact (see our report, Bad Blood, for a global analysis of the criminalisation of blood donations).
+The original HIV law, Ordinance No. 056/2009/PRG/SGG, contained provisions penalising the ‘deliberate’ transmission of HIV.
+It did so through Article 34, which criminalised ‘deliberate’ transmission through ‘sexual or blood transmission’.
+It was not clear whether this includes transmission through a blood donation, or whether this is limited to direct blood contact (see our report, Bad Blood, for a global analysis of the criminalisation of blood donations).
 Additionally, Article 35 and Article 36 further criminalise intentional transmission.

 In 2009, an amendment was introduced aiming to limit the use of the criminal law, and specified, in Article 37, a number of circumstances limiting criminal liability.
 These are: cases of mother-to-child transmission, acts carrying negligible risk of transmission, cases where the person living with HIV is not aware of their status, cases where the person living with HIV has disclosed to their partner and cases where the partner is aware of the status of the person living with HIV, cases where the person living with HIV has taken steps to protect their partner such as using a condom.

 In 2024, another amendment was made to this law, with a report by the Health, Education, Social Affairs and Culture Committee noting that the HIV law is now out of step with national and international protections.
-Revisions were aimed at improving the national HIV response including stronger protections for women and girls and vulnerable groups, the elimination of compulsory HIV testing prior to marriage, and the elimination of the obligation to disclose HIV status to a spouse.
+The revised law, Law L/2024/001/CNT of 12 January 2024, made revisions aimed at improving the national HIV response including stronger protections for women and girls and vulnerable groups, the elimination of compulsory HIV testing prior to marriage, and the elimination of the obligation to disclose HIV status to a spouse.
+It also imposed a range of penalties for discrimination against people living with HIV, including forced testing and treatment, refusal of medical assistance, and abandonment by family members.
 However, the amendment also made changes to HIV criminalisation, significantly enhancing the fines available, as well as reclassifying intentional HIV transmission from a misdemeanour to a felony, punishable with 15 to 20 years’ imprisonment.
+Article 24 of the law also permits medical providers to disclose the HIV status of people living with HIV to their partners where they fail to do so within 21 days.

 Laws